M66B/FairEmail/app/src/main/assets/SETUP-tr-rTR.md

 # Kurulum yardımı

 FairEmail'i kurmak oldukça basittir.
 E-posta almak için en az bir hesap, e-posta göndermek istiyorsanız en az bir kimlik eklemeniz gerekir.
-The quick setup will add an account and an identity in one go for most providers.
+The quick setup will add an account and an identity in one go for most major providers.

 ## Gereksinimler